Sylius/Sylius/docs/api/carts.rst

 .. warning::

-    If you try to create a resource without name or code, you will receive a ``400 Bad Request`` error, that will contain validation errors.
+    If you try to create a resource without localeCode, channel or customer, you will receive a ``400 Bad Request`` error, that will contain validation errors.

 Example
 ^^^^^^^